-- The grade point average is 2.00 or above cumulative. - All lower division course requirements are complete. - The faculty in N3410 recommend the student for progression through the upper division as indicated by a grade of C or better in the course and a specific narrative statement describing the student's level of performance.
+- 1. The grade point average is 2.00 or above cumulative. - 2.
+All lower division course requirements are complete. - 3.
+The faculty in N3410 recommend the student for progression to the upper division as indicated by a grade of C or better in the course and a specific narrative statement describing the student's level of performance.